-In this tutorial, you will learn about the distinctive properties between acids and bases.
+What is an acid?
+In this tutorial, you will learn about the distinctive properties between acids and bases, what defines an acid vs base, and also what is an amphoteric compound.
 If you enjoy this article be sure to check out our other acid-base tutorials linked below.

 What are acids and bases?

 There are currently three definitions for acids and bases that entail how they behave when placed in solutions.
-These are the lewis, bronsted-lowry, and Arrhenius definitions.
+These are the Lewis, Bronsted-lowry, and Arrhenius definitions.
+So what is an acid?
 Essentially, acids accept electron pairs and donate hydrogen protons.
 In contrast, bases donate electrons and accept hydrogen protons.
-For a more thorough explanation of what each definition means, click here.
 In addition to these definitions, acids and bases can be classified by their properties.
 These properties include pH, taste, texture, reactivity, and conductivity.

 pH of Acids and Bases